 - Abraham Lincoln: “Discourage litigation.
 Persuade your neighbors to compromise whenever you can.”

-Frivolous lawsuits, while entertaining or baffling, have serious implications for the legal system.
-They drain resources, harm defendants, and can erode trust in judicial processes.
+Frivolous lawsuits, while often entertaining or baffling, have serious implications for the legal system.
+They drain resources, harm defendants, and erode trust in judicial processes.
 By understanding the nature of these cases and promoting awareness, we can work toward a more efficient and equitable legal system.